-Summer in Colorado provides an endless array of opportunities to get out and soak up some sun while enjoying all the beauty that nature has to offer in this area.
-However, this doesn’t come without its own unique challenges concerning staying safe and healthy.
+Summer in Colorado provides an endless array of opportunities to get out and soak up some sun.
+All while we enjoy all the beauty that nature has to offer.
+However, this doesn’t come without some concerns about staying safe and healthy.

-We will address some of the most common health threats you can experience in those gorgeous summer months, as well as some tips on remaining safe and active all summer long.
+We will address some of the most common health threats you can experience during the Colorado summer.
+And then we’ll provide some tips to remain safe and active all summer long.

 Protect Yourself from Sunburns

 The idea of being outdoors in the warm summer months is appealing to most people.
 With its endless array of nature trails, outdoor parks, and swimming holes, Colorado certainly has no shortage of beautiful ways to spend your day outside.
 However, it’s important to protect your skin while having fun in the sun.
 What are the best ways to do this?

 - Avoid the sun during peak hours: Described as the hours between 10 a.m. and 2 p.m., it can be helpful to avoid the sun when the rays are at their strongest.
 This isn’t always feasible, as many outdoor activities take place during this time.
 Therefore, if you must be outdoors during this time, put these other tips into practice to protect yourself.

 - Wear a wide-brimmed hat: The addition of a wide-brimmed hat will keep the sun off the delicate skin of your face and neck and help prevent painful burns.

 - Use an Appropriate Sunscreen: If you have fair skin or tend to burn easily, be sure to use a high-quality SPF 30 or above sunscreen.
 Apply sunscreen at least a half hour before heading outdoors.
 If you are sweating or swimming, reapply sunscreen every couple of hours to provide maximum protection from dangerous and painful burns.